 Importance of Agriculture: Agriculture is the main occupation in India.
 Two thirds of the population is directly or indirectly dependent on agriculture.

 It is not just a means of livelihood but a way of life.
-It is the main source
+It is the main source of food, fodder and fuel.
+It is the basis of economic development.

 The productivity per hectare and per worker was very low during independence.

-However, with the introduction of economic planning from 1950-51 and especially
+However, with the introduction of economic planning from 1950-51 and especially after 1962 with special emphasis on agricultural development, the previous trend of stable agriculture was completely changed.

 - The area of agriculture is continuously increasing.